Get ready to feast your eyeballs on some pretty serious burger porn!

 from Burger Abroad

-My favorite, most memorable, vegan burger has to be at The Loving Hut in Brighton, England.
-I've sampled vegan burgers from all over the world, from fine dining to fast food to street carts.
+My favorite vegan burger has to be at The Loving Hut in Brighton, England.
+I've sampled vegan burgers all over the world, from fine dining to fast food to street carts.
 And, when I picture a burger, it's gotta look like a classic burger - savory patty, cheese, mayo, and the fixins, all on a chewy bun.
 Loving Hut over-delivers, every time.
 It's nothing but delicious burger goodness.

 from Mindful Wanderlust